Asian American Writers' Workshop: Literary Magazine

 AAWW's online literary magazine, The Margins, was launched in 2012.
 The magazine proclaims itself as being "dedicated to the Asian American creative culture of tomorrow," publishes a variety of literature by Asian American writers including short fiction, poetry, essays, interviews, and more.
 Through its published works and dedication to social justice, the magazine imagines a "vibrant, nuanced, multiracial, and transnational Asian America."
 Since the magazine's start in 2012, The Margins has received over one million views with an average of 3,000 people a week.

 The magazine has three special projects: Open City, which reports in-depth stories from Asian immigrant communities in New York City; the Transpacific Literary Project (TLP), which showcases East and Southeast Asian writers and publishes literary work from the region; and A World Without Cages (AWWC), which publishes work by incarcerated writers and brings more Asian American voices into the anti-incarceration movement.

 In 2019, The Margins was one of five recipients of the Whiting Literary Magazine Prize.

 Response to controversy

 In response to the 2015 "yellowface poet" incident, the organization published a "white pen name" generator, which creates random white-sounding names "all the way back to Plymouth Rock."
 It was made in mockery of Michael Derrick Hudson, pushing back at the idea that writers of color might find greater success in the publishing industry if their names were whitewashed.

+AAWW Union

+On November 5, 2025, AAWW staff and union members published an open letter in response to news that two senior editors at The Margins were being laid off, following two other departures and layoffs that year.
+The letter alleged that Jafreen Uddin had failed to secure new and existing grants for the organization and that she had instead eliminated positions and implemented hiring freezes.
+Signatories demanded the layoffs be cancelled, in addition to requesting a meeting be held with the AAWW board of directors and staff to discuss the future of the workshop.
+As of January 2026, the letter had been signed by more than 400 people.